 Note: Professional care provided by the following Non-PPO providers are paid according to PPO benefits when services are rendered in a PPO facility: Anesthesiologists, Assistant Surgeons, Emergency Room Physicians, Pathologists, and Radiologists.

-Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments • Non-PPO: \$8,500 for one person or \$14,000 for you and any covered family members.
+• Non-PPO: \$8,500 for one person or \$14,000 for you and any covered family members.
 Only eligible expenses from Non-PPO providers and out-of-network pharmacies count toward this limit.
 (See note above.)